alexandersundquist/1TD076-Data-Engineering-2-Project/README.md

 # 1TD076-Data-Engineering-2-Project

-## Git Workflow Instructions

-Welcome to our project!
-Follow these instructions to set up your environment and start contributing.

 ## Project Git Workflow

 This document outlines the Git workflow used for this project.
 Following these steps ensures code consistency, facilitates review, and maintains stable `main` and `development` branches.